 Follow-up is offered to ensure connections to services have been made, and that the family’s needs have been met.

-A statewide education campaign, “Chill Daddy” was launched to address Shaken Baby Syndrome in Waterbury on September 17 during the annual fatherhood initiative “Dad’s Matter Too” event.
+A statewide education campaign, “Be Chill” was launched to address Shaken Baby Syndrome in Waterbury on September 17 during the annual fatherhood initiative “Dad’s Matter Too” event.
 DCF Commissioner Katz and OEC Acting Commissioner Linda Goodman attended, delivering some sobering facts about the dangers associated with shaking a crying baby.

 Information about the campaign is posted on the Office of Early Childhood website:

-A press release about the Chill Daddy campaign is posted on the website:
+A press release about the Be Chill campaign is posted on the website: